We may earn money or products from the companies mentioned in this post.

 When we first took the Goof camping it was a little overwhelming.
 He seemed to get bored easily, or just want to eat dirt.
 HAHA!
 A few trips in I started to realize camping with kids takes a little more prep work…or at least forethought.

-Now with three kids we have come to not only survive camping with our kids, but we actually enjoy it.
-Part of that is because we have lightened up a little bit, but part of it is because we realized there were a few things that helped:
+Now with three kids, we have come to not only survive camping with our kids, but actually enjoy it.
+Part of that is because we have lightened up a little bit, but part of it is because we realized there were a few things that helped.

 Chores and activities.